RedSnapper/NView/README.md

 http://www.gnu.org/licenses/gpl-2.0.html

 ###Example
-The repository includes an example..
+The repository includes an example in the hw folder.
+You should be able to put that into any php-enabled web service.
+Then use the url ../hw/hw.php

 ###Using Natural Views.
 Natural views are a means of being able to separate php from html completely.